ISOLATEDMAN/ai-scribe-copilot/Readme.md

 ## 👥 Team & Acknowledgments

-Built with ❤️ by developers who understand that **healthcare technology must be bulletproof**.
+Built with ❤️ by Kartikeya who understand that **healthcare technology must be bulletproof**.

-Special thanks to:
-- Medical professionals who provided real-world requirements
-- Flutter and Node.js communities for excellent documentation
-- Google Cloud team for robust AI services
+ - Assignment work

 ---